muarshad01/Docker_and_Kubernetes/16_Kubernetes_Production_Deployment.md

 ***

-## 267: Running Travis CLI in a Container
+## 267: Running `Travis CLI` in a Container

 `https://github.com/travis-ci/travis.rb`

-Installing Ruby is a pain!
+* Installing Ruby is a pain!
-Let's get a Docker image that has Ruby pre-installed, then we can install travis CLI in there!
+* Let's get a Docker image that has Ruby pre-installed, then we can install Travis CLI in there!

 ```
 $ docker run -it -v $(pwd):/app ruby:2.3 sh 				# '-v' volume